 House Bill 613 amends Florida Statutes concerning the prosecution of children as adults, introducing significant changes to the process.
 The bill prohibits holding a child in an adult jail or facility before a hearing to determine if they should be prosecuted as an adult, unless the child waives this right.
-It eliminates the requirement for state attorneys to request a court transfer for adult prosecution and to provide written justifications for not doing so.
-The bill also revises the criteria for discretionary direct filing and mandates that courts inform children and their guardians of their right to a due process evidentiary hearing prior to any transfer to adult court.
+It eliminates the requirement for a state attorney to request a transfer to adult court and to provide written reasons for not doing so.
+Additionally, the bill revises the criteria for discretionary direct filing of juvenile cases and mandates that children and their guardians be informed of their right to a due process evidentiary hearing when a transfer to adult court is filed.

 Statutes affected: